taitulism/draggable/README.md

 			Set this attribute when you need to toggle draggability of a draggable element.
 			This toggles draggability of a single draggable element.
 If you want to disable all draggables in a context see [`.disable()`](#enable--disable) below.
-	* `"grip"` - The element becomes the handle of a draggable element.
-When used, users can only drag draggable elements by their grip element.
-Must be a descendant of a draggabl element elements (i.e. you cannot drag them outside of the container (throws an error when it's not).
+	* `"grip"` - The element becomes the handle of its closest draggable element.
+When used, draggable elements can only be dragged when grabbed by their grip element.
+A grip must be a descendant of a draggable element (throws an error when it's not).

 ### Example:
 ```html